Head Shots:

 Wear make-up in neutral tones and a touch darker than you normally wear, but don’t experiment too heavily, or you’ll end up rubbing your face raw right before the shoot!

-If you can’t decide about make-up, or you usually don’t wear make-up, lipstick adds a lot, as well as black mascara, to add definition.
+If you can’t decide about make-up, or you usually don’t wear make-up, lipstick adds a lot, as well as mascara, to add definition.

 Don’t stress!